Local properties of good moduli spaces: Introduction

 One might dream that there is some topological criterion guaranteeing existence of a good moduli space in the same spirit of the finite inertia hypothesis guaranteeing the existence of a coarse moduli space.
 One might pursue the following approach: \begin{enumerate1} \item Show that good moduli spaces exist locally around closed points. \item Show that these patches glue to form a global good moduli space. \end{enumerate1}

 We are tempted to conjecture that if $x \in |\cX|$ is a closed point of an Artin stack with linearly reductive stabilizer, then there exists an open substack $\cU \subseteq \cX$ containing $x$ such that $\cU$ admits a good moduli space.
-However, Example \ref{example} shows that this is too much to hope for.
-While the stack in this example is quite pathological, it is unclear what the additional requirement should be to guarantee local existence of a good moduli space.
+However, Example \ref{example} shows that this is too much to hope for, and it is unclear what the additional requirement should be to guarantee local existence of a good moduli space.

-Although local patches of coarse moduli spaces always glue, the question of gluing good moduli spaces can be quite delicate and will not be addressed here.

-While we cannot establish the existence of good moduli spaces Zariski-locally or \'etale-locally, we show that formally locally, good moduli spaces exist around closed points $\xi \in |\cX|$ with linearly reductive stabilizer.
+While we cannot establish the existence of good moduli spaces Zariski-locally or \'etale-locally, we show that formally locally good moduli spaces exist around closed points $\xi \in |\cX|$ with linearly reductive stabilizer.
 Denote by $\cX_i$ the nilpotent thickenings of the induced closed immersion $\cG_{\xi} \hookarr \cX$.
-Section \ref{formal_good_sec} is devoted to making precise the statement that if $\hat{\cX}$ is the ``completion of $\cX$ at $\xi$'', then $\hat{\cX} \arr \Spf \ilim \Gamma(\cX_i, \oh_{\cX_i})$ is a good moduli space.
-In the process, we develop the geometric invariant theory for quotients of formal affine schemes by linearly reductive group schemes (see Section \ref{formal_git_section}).
+Section \ref{formal_good_sec} is devoted to making precise the following statement: if $\hat{\cX}$ is the ``completion of $\cX$ at $\xi$'', then $\hat{\cX} \arr \Spf \ilim \Gamma(\cX_i, \oh_{\cX_i})$ is a good moduli space.